-In connection with our audit, nothing came to our attention that caused us to believe that the School failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Charter Schools, except as described in the Schedule of Findings and Responses as item 2016-005.
+In connection with our audit, nothing came to our attention that caused us to believe that the School failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Charter Schools.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the School's noncompliance with the above-referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the School's noncompliance with the above-referenced provisions, insofar as they relate to accounting matters.